 The party reacted immediately, turning about and making for the assumed detour.

 "Eight O'clock!
 Then 5 O'clock after two hundred meters!"
 Paul commanded.
 Jonas materialised another Keen-enchanted machete, opening a path ahead.

 "Shield of Faith!"

-The half-dome shield of positive energy wasn’t as effective against physical attacks as plain-old Mage Armour, but it would have to do.
+The half-dome barrier of positive energy wasn't as effective against physical attacks as plain-old Mage Armour, but it would have to do.

-By now the flood of ants had emerged from the mounds.
-When Gwen took another gander in-between the motion of her pumping legs taking her as far away as possible from the darkening landscape of the swarm, she noted that they were the same pin-headed critters they had previously seen.
-She remarked the proboscidean attachments on their heads, wondering if it was a stabbing implement, or perhaps some feeding mechanism.
+By now the ants were a flood of chittering hunger.
+When Gwen took another gander in-between the motion of her pumping legs, she noted that they were the same pin-headed critters they had previously seen, only now they were a roving tide of terror.

 A handful of the ants fell onto Taj from above, landing on his Mage Armour.
-The group heard a sizzling sound as the spell of oxidising stone filled the air.
-Gwen had her answer - the needler ants were ejaculating some corrosive, milky liquid from the tips of their heads.
+The group heard a sizzling sound as the stink of oxidising Earthen mana filled the air.
+To their woe, the needle on their heads sprayed a corrosive, milky liquid that wore away magical protection.